jdotcurs/go-rest-api/README.md

 # Go Blog API with SQLite and Simple Frontend

 This project demonstrates a simple blog post management system using Go for the backend API, SQLite for data storage, and a basic HTML/JavaScript frontend.
-It's designed to showcase fundamental skills in full-stack development with Go, suitable for a junior Golang developer position.
+It's designed to showcase fundamental skills in full-stack development with Go.
 ## Features

 - RESTful API built with Go's standard library